harvard-lts/etd_alma_service/README.md

 - Set a property of `content_type` to `application/json`
 - Set the Payload to the following JSON content `{"id": "da28b429-e006-49a5-ae77-da41b925bd85","task": "etd-alma-service.tasks.send_to_alma","args": [{"hello":"world"}]}`

+###  Unit Testing
+- exec into docker
+- `> pytest tests/unit`
+- Note, integration tests are run as part of github actions, not locally